-If you’re an architect, stakeholder, or engineer, take a look at our Architectural SWOT Analysis for Site selection here.
+If you’re an architect, stakeholder, or engineer, take a look at our Architectural SWOT Analysis for Site selection here for related insights into evaluating locations and their impact on construction outcomes, offering a complementary perspective to construction company strategies.

 Table of Contents